michaelforney/swc/README.md

 * libxkbcommon
 * pixman
 * [wld](http://github.com/michaelforney/wld)
-* libudev
 * linux\[>=3.12\] (for EVIOCREVOKE)

-libudev is currently required for input hotplugging support.
-I'd like to get rid of this dependency, but it seems that libudev is currently the only way to get this functionality.

 For XWayland support, the following are also required:
 * libxcb